AntonKL/dotfiles/README.md

 # dotfiles

 ## Linux
 This is the software I use in Linux enviroments.
-It might, or might not, have a associated dotfile in this repository,
+It might, or might not, have an associated dotfile in this repository,
-* fish
-* Apache
-* PHP
-* MySQL
-* Ruby (with rbenv)

 ## Things to do for reinstall
-* Set up zsh
 * Install homebrew
-* Install rbenv (from homebrew)
-* Install node (from homebrew)
+* Install nvm (from homebrew)
-* Log in to insync for files
 * Log in to Chrome for bookmarks